 A selection of user stories from our customers, explaining the value that Cleopatra Enterprise adds to their projects.

-Keeping a project under “control” can be a very challenging process.
+Keeping a project under “control” can be a extremely challenging process.
 Project controllers need to be alert and…Read blog article